A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 This change has the effect of reducing the norm of the solution.
 Specifically, while the norm of $\xvec$ in the unweighted system is $\|\xvec\| = \sqrt{2^h - 1}$, the transformed solution has the norm $\|\zvec\| = \sqrt{h}$, as shown by direct calculation:

 \begin{remark} The definition of the rescaling matrix in \cref{def:weighteddiagonal} is not unique; alternative choices may be appropriate depending on the specific application or problem.
-However, in addition to balancing the complexity of our new QLS algorithm, any valid choice of the rescaling matrix $D$ should at least satisfy the following conditions: \begin{itemize} \item The rescaling matrix $D$ itself must be sparse and invertible; \item The matrix $AD$ should remain sparse; and \item The norm of the solution after rescaling should be bounded by $\mathrm{poly}(n)$. \item The solution to the polynomial system can also be extracted using the quantum state $\ket{\zvec}$ within $\mathrm{poly}(n)$ time. \end{itemize} \end{remark}
+However, in addition to balancing the complexity of our new QLS algorithm, any valid choice of the rescaling matrix $D$ should at least satisfy the following conditions: \begin{itemize} \item The rescaling matrix $D$ itself must be sparse and invertible; \item The matrix $AD$ should remain sparse; and \item The norm of the solution after rescaling should be bounded by $\mathrm{poly}(n)$. \end{itemize} \end{remark}

 The relationship between the solution $\zvec$ for the weighted Boolean Macaulay linear system and the solution $\xvec$ of the Boolean Macaulay linear system is related in the following way: